Tell me what happened when the encouragement of years went awry.

 whose attentions turn to their machines, priests and preachers fully aware

-they have the only good jobs in any town up here with all who hunt and fish
+they have the only good jobs in any town here with all who hunt and fish

-for fun, you can’t tell me the caravans from the south don’t have lots of cash
+for fun, you can’t tell me caravans from the south don’t have lots of cash

 to spend on their cabins winters like summers, it’s a way to flee the family,

-better than smiling back at the painted women whose smiles are contagious.
+better than smiling back at a painted woman whose smiles are contagious.

 You drive under an overpass and the car in front of you stops to pick up